 - If your child is allergic to sulfites, talk with your child’s doctor.
 Some products have sulfites in them.

-- Very bad muscle problems and very bad breathing problems have happened with this drug.
-The risk of these problems may be higher if your child is getting certain drugs used to put your child to sleep or to relax the muscles.
+- Severe muscle problems and severe breathing problems have happened.
+The risk is higher if your child is getting certain drugs used to put your child to sleep or to relax the muscles.
 The risk is also higher if your child is getting a certain type of blood transfusion.
-Talk with the doctor.
+If you have questions, talk with your child’s doctor.

 If your child is breast-feeding a baby: